 All owners must complete trimester by deadline.
 If not complete, they must communicate a plan by the deadline showing how they will catch up.
 If the plan is agreeable, great.
 If not, league will play games as able.

-If team fails to submit plan, league (Scott or Jim) emails team.
+If team fails to submit plan, league (Scott or Darrel) emails team.
 A reply must be made within 48 hours.
 Failure to reply results in the following consequences: games are reported in the general standings as played.
 The games played under these circumstances would be recorded as losses for playoff consideration and as wins for draft position consideration.
-If deemed necessary by Jim and Scott, owner would be dismissed and an alternative to manage the team executed.
+If deemed necessary by Darrel and Scott, owner would be dismissed and an alternative to manage the team executed.

 The Commissioner's Office is the highest administrative body of the league.
 His/her primary responsibility is to make sure that league functions are carried out in a timely and responsible manner.
 This responsibility involves keeping owners informed of what is happening in the league, assisting the other offices in their activities, and being alert to the concerns of the owners.
 Although major decisions should be made by the league as a whole (votes) when practical, the Commissioner does have the power and responsibility to modify and clarify league practices as needed.
 He/she also has the power to revoke any transaction when he/she decides it is not in the league's best interest.
 The Commissioner is the final arbitrator in any dispute or protest.